 Nature has the power to regulate the climate, but only if humanity doesn’t get in the way.
 Right now we're interfering with the Earth's regulation systems by polluting our air with excess carbon and undermining life’s ability to regulate the climate.
 We need to change our business practices and allow nature to do its job: cool.

 Interface is exploring new practices that allow our factories to run like ecosystems.
 Our pilot program, Factory As A Forest, aims to find a way to go beyond doing less harm and actively do more good.

 Lead Industrial Re-revolution

 There’s no doubt industry has been a force for human progress.
-But the unintended environmental consequences of industrialisation have been severe.
-What’s needed now is industry that works with nature, not against it – and which creates new business models to drive positive change.
+But the unintended environmental consequences of industrialization have been severe.
+What’s needed now is industry that works with nature, not against it, and creates new business models to drive positive change.